jimdigriz/freeradius-oauth2-perl/README.md

 This page describes how to set up [FreeRADIUS](https://freeradius.org/) using [`rlm_perl`](https://freeradius.org/modules/?s=perl&mod=rlm_perl) to communicate with an [OAuth2](https://oauth.net/2/) identity provider backend allowing users to connect to a wireless [802.1X](https://en.wikipedia.org/wiki/IEEE_802.1X) (WPA Enterprise) network without needing on premise systems.

 Your OAuth2 provider *must* support the [Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3); this means (for now) only [Microsoft Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc) is supported.
 The [Password Grant](https://oauth.net/2/grant-types/password/) is necessary as it is the only grant flows that does not require user interaction with a web browser (think "log in via Google/Facebook/LinkedIn/...") which is impossible during an 802.1X authentication as the user's workstation does not have an IP address.

 For 802.1X (wired and WPA Enterprise wireless) authentication, you *must* use [EAP-TTLS/PAP](https://en.wikipedia.org/wiki/Extensible_Authentication_Protocol#EAP_Tunneled_Transport_Layer_Security_(EAP-TTLS)) so that the cleartext password is securely transported to your RADIUS server and usable with the password grant flow.
 Fortunately client support is widespread and so Linux, Android, BB10, macOS/iOS (via a [`.mobileconfig`](https://support.apple.com/apple-configurator)) and [Microsoft Windows 8](https://adamsync.wordpress.com/2012/05/08/eap-ttls-on-windows-2012-build-8250/) or later (use a supplicant extension such as [SecureW2 Enterprise Client](https://www.securew2.com/products/enterpriseclient/) for earlier versions) users will have have no problems.

+## Support

-These instructions assume you are familiar with using FreeRADIUS in an 802.1X environment; if you are not you should [start with a deployment utilising static credentials](https://openschoolsolutions.org/freeradius-secure-wifi-network/) stored in a [local users file](https://wiki.freeradius.org/config/Users).
+These instructions assume you are familiar with using FreeRADIUS in an 802.1X environment and if you are not you should [start with a deployment utilising static credentials](https://openschoolsolutions.org/freeradius-secure-wifi-network/) stored in a [local `users` file](https://wiki.freeradius.org/config/Users).

+If you run into problems getting a `users` file environment to run, then please seek support from the [FreeRADIUS community](https://freeradius.org/support/) but do *not* ask on those mailing lists for help on how to use this module.

+Once you are more familiar with using FreeRADIUS and have the above working, then you should try to follow these instructions.
+If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue (including the output of `freeradius -X` with client secrets and `User-Password` obscured); I do also provide paid consultancy through [coreMem Limited](https://coremem.com/).

 ## Features